-Under the general supervision of the Chief Public Defender, is responsible for interviewing witnesses, clients, and victims in the course of a comprehensive investigation of the crime charged against our client; obtains, preserves, records and analyzes evidence for the defense of clients represented by the Public Defender's Office; locates witnesses for the defense; and other duties as assigned.
+The Investigator is responsible for interviewing witnesses, clients and victims in the course of a comprehensive investigation of the crime charged against our client; obtains, preserves, records and analyzes evidence for the defense of clients represented by the Public Defender's Office; locates witnesses for the defense; and other duties as assigned.
 The Investigator conducts an independent comprehensive investigation of the crimes charged, without regard to confession, overwhelming evidence, or any circumstances of the offense.

 - Reviews and digests all discovery in a timely manner.

-- Prepares written report/memoranda for all important aspects of the discovery and submits such to team members.
+- Prepares written reports/memoranda for all important aspects of the discovery and submits such to team members.

 - Conducts a review of the crime scene whenever possible, locates witnesses and if necessary, waits on witnesses for interview.

 - Identifies, locates and interviews witnesses, victim’s family and friends, law enforcement officials and representatives of other agencies to gather information on events surrounding

 - Have general knowledge and a commitment to learn the components of intellectual disability so as to look for signs of such while interviewing witnesses.

 - At the direction of the attorneys, contacts and maintains liaison with outside agencies and expert witnesses as reference resources for potential testimony in highly specialized fields in consultation with the team and administration.